-Hazards Planned control measures Sunburn Heat exposure Bites and stings Falls and tripping Allergens Cuts and bruises Handling marine creatures Water Binoculars Traffic Dogs Moreton Bay EEC provides pre-program information to schools prior to the program day outlining risk management, safety considerations and school requirements.
-Schools are asked to ensure students arrive at their program with adequate sun protection, closed walking shoes, food and water.
+Hazards Planned control measures Sunburn Heat exposure Bites and stings Falls and tripping Allergens Cuts and bruises Handling marine Moreton Bay EEC provides pre-program information to schools prior to the program day outlining risk management, safety considerations and school requirements.
+Schools are asked to ensure students arrive at the program with adequate sun protection, closed walking shoes, food and water.
 A Moreton Bay EEC class list must be returned prior to program date outlining any physical or special needs of students so Moreton Bay EEC staff can accommodate.
-The form should include relevant medical information pertaining to students as well as a copy of any Anaphylaxis and Asthma Action Plan, Individual Learning or Student Behaviour Plans.
-Safety briefings are given to students at appropriate times to alert them to any hazards and outline appropriate behaviour.
-Students are told clearly that the boardwalk is a public area, and members of the public and their pets walk this area also.
-Students are instructed not to touch or pat any dogs or other pets.
-For bites/stings, a cold compress will be applied, which can be accessed from Moreton Bay EEC teacher.
+The form should include relevant medical information pertaining to students as well as a copy creaturesWater of any Anaphylaxis and Asthma Action Plan, Individual Learning or Student Behaviour Plans.
+TrafficSediment grab or Safety briefings are given to students at appropriate times to alert them to any hazards and outline appropriate behaviour.
+Plankton trawlSharps • For bites/stings, cold compress will be applied, which can be accessed from Moreton Bay EEC teacher.
 Access to toilet and hand washing facilities are provided before eating.
-For crabs, the crab is handled by Moreton Bay EEC staff and students are instructed on safe handling to avoid nips.
 When students assist pulling in rope they are instructed to keep feet still, using hands only, to avoid tripping hazards.
-As we are required to cross roads, strict supervision by teachers and parents is maintained.
-Students will only handle creatures considered safe by Moreton Bay EEC teacher.
-When students are moving around vessel, towels are used to dry wet surfaces and adult helpers assist with movement.
-Samples are visually inspected by Moreton Bay EEC staff member before allowing students to touch/investigate.
-Students we conditions are of concern, activities will be modified or ceased if absolutely necessary.
+As we are required to cross roads, strict supervision by teachers and parents is maintained. • Students are instructed on safe rubbish collection procedures and supplied with gloves, tongs and bags.
+If students find sharps they are instructed to leave them and inform an adult who will dispose of it appropriately. • Group numbers will be controlled and students will be guided by Moreton Bay EEC and school staff. • When students are moving around vessel, towels are used to dry wet surfaces and adult helpers assist with movement. • Samples are visually inspected by Moreton Bay EEC staff member before allowing students to touch/investigate. • Moreton Bay EEC staff will ensure the inspection of public spaces and infrastructure prior to student use. • If weather conditions are of concern, activities will be modified or ceased if absolutely necessary.

 Approval

 Name: Dianne Aylward

 Position: Principal, Moreton Bay EEC

-Signature: D. ayland.
+Signature: D. aylund.

 Date: 22/01/2025

 Monitoring and Review (to be completed during and/or after the activity.)
 Yes No

 Have additional hazards been identified?

 Were the control measures effective?

 Are further or different actions required?

-Details:

 Details: